SkadikRebel/Unity-scripts-for-the-game/README.md

 # Unity-scripts-for-the-game
-Third-person camera for Unity game
+All scripts that are included in the game